shravanipatil527/devops-homework/task3/README.md

 Description
 -----------
 HBase is distributed database built on top of Apache hadoop.
-We can use Elasticsearch as indexing engine and storing data to safer data storage as HBase.
+We can use Elasticsearch as indexing engine and storing data to a safer data storage as HBase where Data is accessible even after its archival.

 Motivation
 ----------